How to Plan a Gender Reveal Party

 We didn’t have a gender reveal party for my baby girl last year but we DID go on our local FOX new station as a part of a gender reveal segment.
 We popped a big vague balloon that sprayed pink confetti everywhere!
 That was a super unique way to host a gender reveal and it was easy for family and friends to learn we were having our first girl.

 Today I’m going to share some fabulous tips to plan a gender reveal party that are easy to follow and will allow you to plan a spectacular event for friends and family to attend.
-This is a special time and the gender reveal party should be one you never forget (for great reasons!)
+This is a special time and the big reveal should be one you never forget (for great reasons!)

 How to Plan a Gender Reveal Party